Saint Library

 She fell gravely ill with mouth cancer; for three years she endured the disease with spiritual equanimity, continuing to teach her disciples through her own suffering.

-Syncletica died around 400, venerated as a saint and Desert Mother; her sayings remain studied as some of the earliest female voices in Christian spiritual theology.
+Syncletica died around 400, venerated as a saint and Desert Mother; her sayings are still read as among the earliest female voices in Christian spiritual theology.

 320